SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “You were a thief.”

 “Yeah, I was with the Clock.
-Probably still am—they don’t exactly let you just walk away.
+Probably still am—they don’t exactly let you just [[Walk|walk]] away.
 We sort of have an agreement.
 I agree to do what they tell me and they agree not to tell me to do anything.”

 “Did they kick you out, or did you quit?”